 On profitability of the coin supply:

-- Net unrealised profit/loss (NUPL) is -0.25 (25% of market cap) (Chart 12).
-This means that the overall ethereum supply remains at an unrealised loss.
+- Net unrealised profit/loss (NUPL) is -0.1 (10% of market cap) (Chart 11).
+This means that the overall ethereum supply is now in a period of unrealised losses.
 In other words, the total value of the supply at the price at which the coins were last moved (realised cap) is less than the current value of the supply (market cap).
-NUPL dropped as low as -0.5 (50% of market cap) on 18 June.
+The last time NUPL was negative was on 26 May 2020.
+This is a capitulation sign.

 - Realised losses prevail on chain.
-Spent output profit ratio (SOPR) (price sold divided by price paid) remains below one (net losses) (Chart 13).
-Looking at the past 30 days, all have seen net losses.
-Further back, all but three of the last 60 days have seen net losses too.
+Spent output profit ratio (SOPR) (price sold divided by price paid) has remained below one (net losses) since 16 May (Chart 12).
+Looking at the past 30 days, 29 days have seen net losses.

 Overall, these realised and unrealised profit and loss metrics are bearish for ethereum.